Potential Impact Of Brexit On The UK Insurance Industry

 Lloyd’s of London and the International Underwriting Association (IAU)

 Lloyd’s of London is a market more than it is a company.
-As a group consisting of 94 syndicates, and hundreds of brokers, they have underwritten over £25 Billion of gross premiums (2014).
+As a group consisting of 94 syndicates and hundreds of brokers, they have underwritten over £25 billion of gross premiums (2014).
 Outside Lloyd’s group, the IAU represents all other insurance firms, including reinsurers.

 Both groups agree that exit from the EU would not benefit the insurance market.

-As insurers have already invested significantly to comply with EU Directives, none want to see that go to waste, which it would in case of a breakup from the European Union.
+As insurers have already invested significantly to comply with EU Directives, none want to see that go to waste, which it would in the case of a breakup from the European Union.

 Related Reading